 - Conclusion.
 Summarize the main points of your comparison, the arguments, and important details.
 Your conclusion may include only several sentences — the main rule is they have to be coherent and clear and come up as a relevant result.

-Now, you know exactly how to structure a compare and contrast essay so that it would look grammatically and structurally correct and fulfill all the requirements.
+Now, you know exactly how to write a compare and contrast essay so that it would look grammatically and structurally correct and fulfill all the requirements.

 End an Essay — Put a Dot